 Not All Profits Are Taxable

-You will be able to exclude a high portion of your profits so long as certain conditions are met.
-Typically, you will be able to exclude $250,000 from your tax return, and up to $500,000 if filing a joint return.
+You can exclude a high portion of your profits if certain conditions are met.
+Typically, you can exclude $250,000 from your tax return and up to $500,000 if filing a joint return.
 (However, if you sell for a loss, you won’t be able to take a deduction for that amount.)

-It is important that whenever you move, your address is updated with the IRS.
+It is essential that whenever you move, your address is updated with the IRS.

 Reporting the Sale

 You will need to report the sale if you receive a 1099-S form from the closing agent.
-This form provides the IRS with information regarding the proceeds from real estate transactions.
-To avoid reporting, make sure that you are able to exclude all profits.
-Let the agent know at the time of closing that the form will not need to be issued.
-Even if you are able to deduct all profits, if the form is issued, you will still need to file it with the IRS… even if no money is owed.
+This form provides the IRS with information on real estate transactions' proceeds.
+To avoid reporting, make sure that you can exclude all profits.
+Let the agent know at the closing time that the form will not need to be issued.
+Even if you can deduct all profits, if the form is issued, you will still need to file it with the IRS… even if no money is owed.

 Capital Gains Taxes

-If you are selling an investment property or house you have only owned briefly, you will likely be subject to the capital gains tax. .
-If you have a lower income, you will pay no capital gains taxes.
+If you are selling an investment property or house you have only owned briefly, you will likely be subject to the capital gains tax.
+You will pay no capital gains taxes if you have a lower income.
 People in higher tax brackets can pay upwards of 20%.
 Short-term assets are typically taxed the same as ordinary income.